 Common Method

 Participants and Recruitment.
-Participants in both studies were recruited from undergraduate and graduate psychology courses at a university.
+Participants in both studies were recruited from undergraduate and graduate psychology courses at the university via advertisements.
 Enrollment was entirely voluntary, and no incentives or course credits were offered.
 Inclusion criteria for both studies required individuals to (1) be at least 18 years of age, (2) possess a proficient level of Italian, (3) have prior experience with smartphones, and (4) report no current or past psychiatric disorders or drug/alcohol addictions.
-Participants who did not meet a minimum compliance threshold (50% response rate) were excluded from analyses.
+Participants who did not meet a minimum compliance threshold (50% response rate) were excluded from analyses (total N = 9).

 Baseline Assessments.
-All participants, prior to the Ecological Momentary Assessment (EMA) phase, completed an initial session where baseline questionnaires were administered.
+All participants, prior to the EMA phase, completed an initial session where baseline questionnaires were administered.
 These assessed: Trait Self-Compassion, using the Self-Compassion Scale (SCS; Neff, 2003); Depression, Anxiety, and Stress, using the Depression Anxiety Stress Scale-21 (DASS-21; Lovibond & Lovibond, 1995); Emotion Regulation Capabilities, using the Difficulties in Emotion Regulation Scale (DERS; Gratz & Roemer, 2004).
 Further details on scale items, validity indices, and scoring procedures are provided in the Supplementary Information (SI).

 EMA Platform and General Procedure.
 In both studies, participants were trained to use the m-Path mobile application (Mestdagh et al., 2023) on their smartphones.
-The EMA prompts were configured to appear five times per day (between 10:00–10:30, 15:00–15:30, 17:00–17:30, 19:00–19:30, and 21:00–21:30), though the total number of days and any special context-based prompts varied between the two studies (see Study-Specific Methods below).
+EMA prompts were scheduled to appear five times daily: between 10:00–10:30 AM, 3:00–3:30 PM, 5:00–5:30 PM, 7:00–7:30 PM, and 9:00–9:30 PM.
+The total number of days and any context-specific prompts varied between the two studies (see Study-Specific Methods for details).

 In each prompt, participants completed a brief survey assessing the following variables.

-(1) Pleasant/Unpleasant Event: Participants rated the valence of events since the last notification on a 5-point scale (1 = extremely unpleasant, 5 = extremely pleasant).
-Positive and Negative Affect: Using items adapted from the PANAS (Watson et al., 1988; Kuranova et al., 2020), negative affect included "nervous" and "upset," and positive affect included "cheerful" and "satisfied."
-Ratings were made on a 5-point Likert scale (1 = not at all, 5 = very).
-(3) State Self-Compassion: Measured with the State Self-Compassion Scale–Short Form (SSCS-SF; Neff et al., 2021), augmented by two additional items (one for CS and one for UCS), ensuring at least four items per dimension.
-Items were rated on a 6-point Likert scale (1 = extremely false, 6 = extremely true).
+Pleasant/Unpleasant Event: Participants rated the emotional valence of the most impactful event since the last notification (or from the start of the day for the first notification) on a 5-point Likert scale (1 = extremely unpleasant, 5 = extremely pleasant).

+Positive and Negative Affect: Four emotional states were assessed using two negative emotion items from the PANAS (Watson et al., 1988; "Nervous" and "Upset") and two positive emotion items from Kuranova et al. (2020; "Cheerful" and "Satisfied").
+Items were rated on a 5-point Likert scale (1 = not at all, 5 = very).
+The selected positive items better aligned with the study objectives compared to those in the PANAS.
+Note: 'Negative affect' here is distinct from the DSM-5 trait of 'negative affectivity' (APA, 2013).

+State Self-Compassion: Measured with the State Self-Compassion Scale–Short Form (SSCS-SF; Neff et al., 2021), augmented by two additional items (one for CS and one for UCS), ensuring at least four items per dimension.
+Item selection prioritized those with the highest factor loadings, as identified in a prior factor analysis conducted on a similar sample (Colpizzi et al., 2024).
+For the CS dimension, we added the item, “At this moment, I am able to accept my flaws and weaknesses” (In questo momento riesco ad accettare i miei difetti e debolezze).
+For the UCS dimension, we included the item, “At this moment, I let myself be carried away by my emotions” (In questo momento mi lascio trasportare dalle mie emozioni).
+All items were rated on a 6-point Likert scale (1 = extremely false, 6 = extremely true).

 As no validated Italian version of the SSCS-SF was available at the time, the scale was translated into Italian by two independent researchers.
 Back-translation into English was conducted by a bilingual expert with psychological expertise.
 Discrepancies between back-translations were resolved, yielding the final Italian version of the SSCS-SF.